 Next, you can decide how many calories you want in each serving.
 For example, if you'd like to keep each serving to 250 calories, divide the calories in the recipe by 250.
 Round the resulting number to make a whole number for how many servings the recipe yields.
 If the recipe has 1,289 calories, divide it by 250 to equal 5.15, round that down to five, and you have the number of servings in the recipe.

 4. Save the Information.

-Calculating serving size information for a recipe is time consuming and can dirty extra dishes.
-Save the information for every recipe that you calculate so you will have it on hand if you make it again.
+Calculating serving size information for a recipe takes a bit of time and trouble, so you'll want to save your calculations for every go-to recipe in your arsenal.
+That way, you will have it on hand when you make it again.
 All you have to do the next time around is weigh individual servings according to the predetermined weight.